PacificBiosciences/hifi-amplicon-workflow/README.md

 # run the workflow for batch <batch_id>
 $ sbatch workflow/run_snakemake.sh <batch_name> <biosample_csv> <hifi_reads>

-Results will be generated in a new directory named <batch_id>
+Results will be generated in a new directory named batches/<batch_id>
 ```

 # Release History